-As the offseason surges toward free agency, the Marlins declined the 2020 option on Starlin Castro‘s contract.
-The team will look toward securing innings for a number of young players, including Lewis Brinson and Isan Díaz.
+The team will look toward a mix of castaway veterans, scrappy quad-A bats, and their emerging young prospects to play out the season as they wait for their future to arrive in 2021 and 2022.
 Expect the club to be active at the bottom end of free agency to improve lineup quality while some younger homegrown players develop.
 Make sure to keep an eye on outfielders Jesus Sanchez and Monte Harrison as they make their way from Triple-A to the 25-man roster at some point next year.

 2019: 44 R, 18 HR, 57 RBI, 4 SB, .262/.312/.425 | C #16